Ford Focus Estate review

 The 'clean sheet' approach is also said to have boosted interior and luggage space – an area in which previous Focus models came up a little short compared to the Skoda Octavia and Volkswagen Golf estates.
 By pushing the windscreen forwards and increasing the wheelbase, space has been liberated in the rear passenger compartment, so even tall adults have room to spare in the back seats.
 The boot itself has barely changed in size, but the bigger passenger compartment means overall space with the rear seats folded down is now greater than ever.

 The Focus Estate shares its engine line-up with the hatchback.
-It consists of three-cylinder 1.0 and 1.5-litre EcoBoost petrols and four-cylinder 1.5 and 2.0-litre EcoBlue diesels.
-The petrols offer clever cylinder-deactivation technology to reduce fuel consumption, and range from 99 to 180bhp, while the diesels run from 94 to 148bhp.
+It consists of three-cylinder 1.0-litre EcoBoost petrols and four-cylinder 1.5 and 2.0-litre EcoBlue diesels.
+The petrols offer clever cylinder-deactivation technology to reduce fuel consumption, and range from 99 to 153bhp, while the diesels can be ordered with 118 or 148bhp.
 A six-speed manual or eight-speed automatic gearbox is fitted, the latter controlled by a rotary gear selector.
 Few family estates have a hot version, but you can have a Ford Focus ST Estate with powerful petrol and diesel engines, too.

 A wide choice of trim levels are offered, with entry-level Zetec boasting an eight-inch infotainment system with DAB radio, Apple CarPlay and Android Auto, plus air-conditioning, alloy wheels, autonomous emergency braking and lane-keeping assistance.
-Specification grows ever more generous through the higher trim levels, with sporty ST-Line, three rugged Active models and a luxurious Vignale version rounding off the range.
-Although the latter has more attractive upholstery and detailing than entry-level cars, every model's interior is lined and constructed with far more tactile and attractive materials than previously found in a Focus.
-There’s also the Ford Focus ST Estate at the top of the range, which we’ve reviewed separately.
+Specification grows ever more generous through the higher trim levels, with sporty ST-Line, two rugged Active models and, previously, a luxurious Vignale version that topped off the range.
+In cars produced from late 2021, there’s now a Vignale option pack that can be added to top trim levels, instead of a standalone trim level.

 Euro NCAP crash-tests awarded the Focus Estate five stars, thanks to an impressive array of standard safety kit, with even more that's optional.
-Ford finished a disappointing 24th out of 30 manufacturers in our 2020 Driver Power survey (one place down on last year).
-The Focus itself didn’t feature in our list of the top 75 cars on sale.
+Ford finished a disappointing 25th out of 29 manufacturers in our 2021 Driver Power survey (one place down on last year).
+The Focus itself didn’t perform any better, falling to 72nd in our list of the top 75 cars on sale.

 If you can resist the allure of its compact SUV competition, the Ford Focus Estate is one of the more attractive family estate car options – and not just when it comes to looks.
 It's well equipped, uses fuel sparingly and offers loads of space for people and possessions.
 Factor in a thrilling drive and it seems to have all the answers.